Open-WP-Club/WP-User-Blocking/README.md

 5. **Debug Mode**: Enable to allow access to wp-admin for testing.
 6. **Block Admins**: Enable to block users with administrator roles.

+### Blocking/Unblocking Individual Users

+1. Go to the Users page in the WordPress admin.
+2. Hover over a user and click "Block User" or "Unblock User".

+### Bulk Blocking/Unblocking Users

+1. Go to the Users page in the WordPress admin.
+2. Select multiple users using the checkboxes.
+3. Choose "Block Users" or "Unblock Users" from the Bulk Actions dropdown.
+4. Click "Apply".

-### Exporting and Importing Blocked Emails
+### Exporting Blocked Emails

+1. Go to Users > User Blocking.
-- To export: Click the "Export Blocked Emails" button.
+2. Click the "Export Blocked Emails" button.
+3. A CSV file will be downloaded with all blocked email addresses.

+### Importing Blocked Emails

+1. Go to Users > User Blocking.
+2. Click "Choose File" under the Import Blocked Emails section.
-- To import: Choose a CSV file and click the "Import Blocked Emails" button.
+3. Select a CSV file containing email addresses to block.
+4. Click the "Import Blocked Emails" button.

+Note: The CSV file should have a header row with "Blocked Emails" as the column name.
+The import function will skip this header row.

 ### Debug Mode